quixio/quix-streams/docs/features/horizontal-scaling.md

     };
     ```

-output on blue replica:
+This would result in the following output on blue replica:

 ``` console
 New stream received: stream 4
 ```

-When the purple replica has restarted and becomes available again, it signals to the broker and takes control of "stream 4".
+When the purple replica restarts and becomes available again, it signals to the broker, and takes control of "stream 4":

 ![Purple replica has been restarted](../images/QuixHorizontalScaling3.png)